ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-h
-any part of the city, or for a five cent

-fare can be taken immediately to any

-of the large stores in the downtown dis

-trict.
-A train will stop at the Rock Is

-land Station every minute.
-These facili

-ties can only be afforded by the &quot;Great
-Rock Island Route.&quot;
-Address
-John Skbastian, 6.
-P. &#x27;A.
-Chicago.

-To Cattlemen.
-I have for sale 75 to 100 tons of hay,
-with use of pasture, and one and one­
-half miles of river front; good brush
-shelter.
-Plenty of outside range.
-A
-good winter range with abundance of
-water.
-Inquire of
-Chauncev.
-VV.
-Beeman,
-Nine miles west of Dodge City, oppo­
-site Howell.

 Hawthorne Truly Says : &quot;These
 railroads are positively the greatest
 blessings that the ages bave wrought out